Doop (song): Music video

 The accompanying music video for "Doop" was directed by Czar.
+It features the duo as a band with two female singers, Paskalle Kruyssen and Eline van der Ploeg.
 Mick Green from Cash Box commented, "The accompanying video features two girl singers in flapper dresses dancing their own version of the Charleston and a dancer in top hat and tails carrying an imaginary cane, twisting and sliding in a modern variation of the original steps.
 It has caused a dance sensation, and in clubs throughout the UK youngsters are copying or making up their own steps.
-They used to say “bop until you drop,” now it appears to be “doop until you’re pooped!”"
+They used to say 'bop until you drop,' now it appears to be 'doop until you're pooped!'"
 Sylvia Patterson from Smash Hits said, "This lot did that quite good video with the turntables that turned into the word "doop"."
 The video was A-listed on Germany's VIVA in April 1994.